btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 1. The conditions of 'if' and 'while' statements are checked, to ensure that they have type `Bool`.
 If they have a wrong type, my compiler will print a friendly error message highlighting the exact location of the error.

 ## Assignment type checking
-This test contains some general assign statements, to check that type-checking detects type errors for local variables, parameters, and fields, even in other classes
+This test contains some general assign statements, to check that type-checking detects type errors for local variables, parameters, and fields, even in other classes.

 For example, we could try `test/errors/type_imbue.j`:
 ```